MPM-10: Construction

-The train has a Canadian content of 60%, with production of the bogies taking place at Alstom's Sorel-Tracy plant to an adapted Paris Métro design, and final car assembly at Bombardier's La Pocatière plant.
+The train has a Canadian content of 60%, with production of the bogies taking place at Alstom's Sorel-Tracy plant based on a design used on the MP 89 and MP 05 trains of the Paris Métro (but modified to accommodate wooden brake shoes used by the STM) and final car assembly at Bombardier's La Pocatière plant.
 The first prototype train was unveiled in November 2013, and was delivered to Montreal in April 2014.

 Tests of the prototype revealed several incompatibilities with Montréal's infrastructure, including insufficient electrical power.
-In January 2015 Bombardier suspended production for six months because of delays with the completion of the automated train control software.
+In January 2015, Bombardier suspended production for six months because of delays with the completion of the automated train control software.
 In January 2015, production of new Azurs was temporarily halted due to software installation and financing issues.
-As of April 2015, only 4 fully functional MPM-10 trains had been delivered to the STM, while 28 more cars had been assembled before production was halted.
+In April 2015, only 4 fully functional MPM-10 trains had been delivered to the STM, while 28 more cars had been assembled before production was halted.
 Bombardier blamed one of the subcontractors responsible for the automatic driving controls on the new trains for the delay.
-By the end of 2015, the issues were resolved and the trains remained on track to be completed by the 2018 deadline date.
+At the end of 2015, the issues were resolved and the trains remained on track to be completed by the 2018 deadline date.